newlog/reverse_engineering_course/README.md

 ﻿Reverse Engineering Course
 -----

 This is a 3-month master degree level reverse engineering introduction course covering both theory and practice.

+For some reason, the GitHub PDF viewer does not properly visualize some of the modules.
+It is recommended to download the PDFs and visualize them with your local PDF viewer.

+Modules 6, 7, and 8 are developed by [pancake](https://github.com/radare).
+Module 9 is developed by [zlowram](https://github.com/zlowram), [giomismo](https://github.com/giomismo), and myself for an [r2con](https://rada.re/con/) training 2017 IIRC.

 The contents of the course follow:

 1. Introduction to Memory Architecture